DarkPurple141/teaching/_notes/17_error_checking.md

 basename: 17_error_checking.html
 stub: Error checking and debugging in C
 ---

-## Why is error checking critical?
+## Why is error checking important?

-Although errors might not be the biggest problem for you right now they will become more significant as you start to write larger and more complex programs, where it can be difficult to source the cause of the error.
+Even the best programmers in the world make mistakes.
+And mistakes, lead to bugs.

+But what we do to prevent and minimise those mistakes is a real art.

-So rather than deal with that let's get familiar with some common error checking methods.
+Let's get familiar with some of the more common error checking methods.

-## 0. Writing "good code"
+## Writing "good code"

-One of the simplest ways of dealing with errors is to prevent them from occuring in the first place.
+One of the simplest ways of dealing with errors is to prevent them from occurring in the first place.

 By writing good code you reduce the chances of introducing error into your program.

-The style guide outlines some good practices to enforce this, but here are some other common problems:
+The style guide outlines some good practices to enforce this, but here are some other reasons errors occur.

 * General poor style
     * Large blocks of logic in one place, bad or inconsistent indentation, etc.